-Keep the matched EID tags and 4-H tags together - The tags are packaged with the EID and visual 4-H numbers correctly matched, which also corresponds to the tag match database available from Allflex.
-If, for some reason, the tags should get separated, you can use the sheet of labels to match them back up.
+Keep the matched EID tags and 4-H tags together - The tags are packaged with the EID and visual 4-H numbers matched and in a database available from Allflex.
+If for some reason the tags should get separated, you can use the sheet of labels to match them back up.
 Allflex has been working on their website over the past few years.
-If you are unable to download your tag data and need it, contact KSU Youth Livestock Program Coordinator.
+If you are unable to download your tag data and need it, contact Lexie.

-Using the labels - Each bag of tags has 2 sets of labels that have the EID tag, a barcode of that 15-digit number, and the visual 4-H management number on it.
+Using the labels - Each bag of tags has 2 sets of labels that have the EID tag, a barcode of that 15-digit number, and the visual 4-H number on it.
 You can use one set of labels for county tagging if you wish.
 You should keep one set of labels in a file to be used later for any state nominations.
 You should also make a copy or take a picture of the labels and put them in a safe place, in the event your labels should get damaged or misplaced.